motiurdev/xplore/README.md

 ## Acknowledgements

-- ### What you can do this using this project ?
+- ### What you can do using this project ?
-You will be able to see which actors you will select for your next movie and how much they will cost.
+Users can purchase courses from here and submit from.
 - ### What am I using to accomplish this project?

 ```javascript